 Ah, the naiveté.

-As time went on, we still talked about buying an apartment, but it was becoming more and more obvious that we may never be able to.
-The market in NYC was just too crazy and while we could (maybe) afford the payment itself, getting the down payment needed to put 20% on one of those tiny places was just too much for the average person.
+The market in NYC was just too crazy and while we could maybe afford the payment itself, getting the down payment needed to put 20% on one of those tiny places was just too much for the average person.
 So, we kept renting and our future plans became to continue to rent.

-Fast forward 2-years: we got married, traveled to southeast Asia for our honeymoon/wedding, and finally, we had our son Bear earlier this year.
+Fast forward 2-years: we got married, traveled to Southeast Asia for our honeymoon/wedding, and finally our son Bear was born earlier this year.

-It has been a packed couple of years and doing a bit of traveling in there showed us one thing, we definitely want to travel more.
+It has been a packed few years and doing a bit of traveling in there showed us one thing, we definitely want to travel more.
 Maybe some extended travel, but more than anything, we want for travel to be a part of our lives.
-The only problem, most jobs require you to be in an actual office for most of your time, giving you only a few weeks a year to go do (not so) crazy things like go see the world.

 Could it be that it is actually more harmful to have an office to go to every single day?